savanesoff/devtools-fps/README.md

 ![Validator](demo/devtools-fps-full-demo.gif)

-`devtools-fps` is a FPS monitor display used for a monitoring of web application performance without the use of browser devtools.
+`devtools-fps` is an FPS monitor for web application performance observability without the use of browser devtools.

 # Why? 🙃